 How to adopt an outcomes-focused approach

-This step-by-step guide takes you through the main tasks and what they involve to set up an outcomes management approach for your organisation.
+This step-by-step guide for setting up an outcomes management approach is drawn from Managing to Outcomes: A guide to developing an outcomes focus.
 Part one covers defining how you create the change.
 Part two describes measuring outcomes.